chisui/dakka/thesis/main.md

 Runtime type information is provided by `Data.Typeable` in Haskell2010.
 The type class `Typeable` provides a single function `typeRep# :: TypeRep a` where `TypeRep a` is a representation of the type `a`. `typeRep#` and `TypeRep a` are only used internally.
-The module `Data.Typeable` exports ways to leverage this functionallity.
+The module `Data.Typeable` exports ways to leverage this functionality.
 GHC will derive an instance of `Data.Typeable` for every data type, type class and promoted data constructors automatically[@GHC-typeable].
 Manually defining an instance of `Data.Typeable` will cause an error to ensure that the type representation is valid.

 #### Showing a type

 When dealing with complex types it is helpful to be able to have a way to print types at runtime.
-For example when capturing types with existential quantification it is helpful to include the captured type in the String representation of the datatype.
+For example when capturing types with existential quantification it is helpful to include the captured type in the String representation of the data type.
 It is also quite useful to be able to print the type of an Actor, deep inside of an Actor system.

 Since `TypeRep` implements `Show` we can print any type at runtime.
 The `Show` implementation of `TypeRep` does not produce output that is equivalent to the way types are represented in Haskell error messages.
-This missmatch is partly due to the fact that there is no way to represent type aliases using `TypeRep` and some issues with the `Show` implementation itself[@trac-14341].
+This mismatch is partly due to the fact that there is no way to represent type aliases using `TypeRep` and some issues with the `Show` implementation itself[@trac-14341].

 ```haskell
 showsType :: forall a.
 Typeable a => ShowS